jh603/ChemMCP/README.md

   <summary>An example of Claude using ChemMTK to do chemistry tasks.</summary>
   <img src="static/img/claude_example.png" alt="Using ChemMTK in Claude Desktop." style="zoom:40%;" />
 </details>

-### Use Case 3: Calling from Your PLs (Python and More)
+### Use Case 3: More Applications Supporting MCP

-TODO: How to call it from Python and other programming languages.
+Check [here](https://modelcontextprotocol.io/clients) for more information.

 ## Tool List